+This article will provide guidance on Alaska Rules of Civil Procedure.
 Disclaimer: Due to the rapidly changing nature of the law, there will be times when the material on this site will not be current.
-It is provided for general information purposes only and is not intended as legal advice.
+It is provided for general information and is not intended as legal advice.
 It should not be considered comprehensive or exhaustive and is not a substitute for advice from your attorney.
-We make no express or implied warranty as to the material's accuracy, reliability, completeness, timeliness or appropriateness for a particular purpose, including applicability to your jurisdiction or circumstances.
-We assume no liability whatsoever for any direct, indirect or consequential damages resulting from your reliance on this material; you do so at your own risk.
+We make no express or implied warranty as to the material's accuracy, reliability, completeness, timeliness, or appropriateness for a particular purpose, including applicability to your jurisdiction or circumstances.
+We assume no liability for any direct, indirect, or consequential damages resulting from your reliance on this material; you do so at your own risk.
 Seek the advice of an attorney.
-Comments, corrections or suggestions should be directed to firstname.lastname@example.org.
+Comments, corrections, or suggestions should be directed to firstname.lastname@example.org.
 The information listed below may have been amended.
-For updated process serving legislation, please visit the Alaska Judiciary and Courts web site.
+For updated process serving legislation, please visit the Alaska Judiciary and Courts website.

 (a) Summons - Issuance.
-Upon the filing of the complaint the clerk shall forthwith issue a summons and deliver it to the plaintiff or the plaintiff's attorney, who shall cause the summons and a copy of the complaint to be served in accordance with this rule.
-Upon request of the plaintiff separate or additional summonses shall issue against any defendants.
+Upon the filing of the complaint, the clerk shall forthwith issue a summons and deliver it to the plaintiff or the plaintiff's attorney, who shall cause the summons and a copy of the complaint to be served in accordance with Alaska Rules of Civil Procedure.
+Upon request of the plaintiff, separate or additional summonses shall issue against any defendants.

 (b) Summons - Form.
-The summons shall be signed by the clerk, be under the seal of the court, contain the name of the court and the names of the parties, be directed to the defendant, state the name and address of the plaintiff's attorney, if any, otherwise the plaintiff's address, and the time within which these rules require the defendant to appear and defend, and shall notify the defendant that in case of defendant's failure to do so judgment by default will be rendered against the defendant for the relief demanded in the complaint.
+The summons shall be signed by the clerk, be under the seal of the court, contain the name of the court and the names of the parties, be directed to the defendant, and state the name and address of the plaintiff's attorney, if any, otherwise the plaintiff's address, and the time within which Alaska Rules of Civil Procedure require the defendant to appear and defend, and shall notify the defendant that in case the defendant fails to do so judgment by default will be rendered against the defendant for the relief demanded in the complaint.

 (c) Methods of Service - Appointments to Serve Process - Definition of Peace Officer

-(1) Service of all process shall be made by a peace officer, by a person specially appointed by the Commissioner of Public Safety for that purpose or, where a rule so provides, by registered or certified mail.
+(1) Service of all process shall be made by a peace officer, by a person specially appointed by the Commissioner of Public Safety for that purpose or, where the Alaska Rules of Civil Procedure so provides, by registered or certified mail.

-(2) A subpoena may be served as provided in Rule 45 without special appointment.
+(2) A subpoena may be served as provided in Rule 45 without a special appointment.

-(3) Special appointments for the service of all process relating to remedies for the seizure of persons or property pursuant to Rule 64 or for the service of process to enforce a judgment by writ of execution shall only be made by the Commissioner of Public Safety after a thorough investigation of each applicant, and such appointment may be made subject to such conditions as appear proper in the discretion of the Commissioner for the protection of the public.
-A person so appointed must secure the assistance of a peace officer for the completion of process in each case in which the person may encounter physical resistance or obstruction to the service of process.
+(3) Special appointments for the service of all processes relating to remedies for the seizure of persons or property pursuant to Alaska Rules of Civil Procedure Rule 64 or for the service of process to enforce a judgment by writ of execution shall only be made by the Commissioner of Public Safety after a thorough investigation of each applicant.
+Such appointment may be made subject to such conditions as appear proper in the discretion of the Commissioner for the protection of the public.
+A person so appointed must secure the assistance of a peace officer for the completion of the process in each case in which the person may encounter physical resistance or obstruction to the service of process.

-(5) The term "peace officer" as used in these rules shall include any officer of the state police, members of the police force of any incorporated city, village or borough, United States Marshals and their deputies, other officers whose duty is to enforce and preserve the public peace, and within the authority conferred upon them, persons specially appointed pursuant to paragraph (3) of this subdivision.
+(5) The term "peace officer" as used in these Alaska Rules of Civil Procedure shall include any officer of the state police, members of the police force of any incorporated city, village, or borough, United States Marshals and their deputies, and other officers whose duty is to enforce and preserve the public peace, and within the authority conferred upon them, persons specially appointed pursuant to paragraph (3) of this subdivision.

 (d) Summons - Personal Service.
 The summons and complaint shall be served together.
-The plaintiff shall furnish the person making service with such copies as are necessary.
+The plaintiff shall furnish the person doing service with such copies as are necessary.
 Service shall be made as follows: